Ready to Die - Until Not

 Surprises Around every Corner

-Then, unexpectedly and after he’d been home for a few weeks and received care that I managed, he asked to start treatment again.
+Then, unexpectedly and after he’d been home for a few weeks, he asked to start treatment again.

 I panicked.
 He was still very poorly and I was scared - for him, for my mother, and for myself.
-I reminded him life would be hard, that as Milly was ill I’d have little time for him, and he might be lonely in a care home.
-And he just smiled: “The odd visit from one of the grandchildren and seeing their smiles, that will be worth it - plus a few glasses of wine!”
+He just smiled: “The odd visit from one of the grandchildren and seeing their smiles, that will be worth all these problems - plus a few glasses of wine!”

 He restarted a few medications, gently reintroduced.
-And about ten days later, he suffered a fatal heart attack - likely because he hadn’t been on his heart medicines for some time.
+About ten days later, he suffered a fatal heart attack - likely because he hadn’t been on his heart medicines for some time.

 When Conversations Matter More Than Plans